 Barcelona’s converted bull ring is a must-see.
-As one of the first places in Spain to outlaw bullfighting, Barcelona repurposed its enormous Plaza de Toros.
-Today, it serves as a shopping mall that provides a 360-degree view of the city from the rooftop.
+As one of the first places in Spain to outlaw bullfighting, Barcelona repurposed their enormous Plaza de Toros.
+Today, it stands as a shopping mall that provides a 360-degree view of the city from the rooftop.

 There’s an elevator on the outside of the mall that you can take directly to the rooftop for 1 euro, or you can go inside and head to the roof the old-fashioned way.

 The rooftop offers an assortment of restaurants that allow you to eat as you enjoy a magnificent view of Barcelona.
-I ate at La Lola, and the food was delicious, but there are plenty of other options throughout the mall.
+I ate at La Lola, and the food was delicious.

 The interior of the mall is massive, and you’d need two or three days to go shopping and hit every store.